 The spring by which the pendulum is suspended is near two inches in width, but its thickness is only 5-1000ths of an inch.
 The pendulum is not attached to the frame of the clock as is usually done, but is suspended to a strong iron support secured to a standard braced with great strength, thus preventing any possibility of the rocking of the frame that would occur from its vibrations with so heavy a body attached.
-An application has been made for a patent, through our Agency, tor this beautiful pendulum.
+An application has been made for a patent, through our Agency, tor this beautitul pendulum.

-A powerful winding gear is affixed to each barrel, and the parts so constructed that the pinion is shitted from one barrel to the other, and disengaged when the weights are wound
+A powerful winding gear is affixed to each barrel, and the parts so constructed that the pinion is shitted from one barrel to the other, and disengaged when the weights are wound up.

 In speaking of church clocks, a correspondent of one of our monthly cotemporaries justly speaks of the very inefficient church clocks scattered throughout our country.
 In fine clocks, he says, "we Americans, with all our boasted skill and ingenuity, are very far behind some other nations."
-He also proposes a new device, named a remontoir escapement. recently invented by a Mr. Dent, of London, which he thinks will make all our church try as in any other, and we have no donbt by giving a black coloration or precipitate but this new clock of Messrs.
+He also proposes a new device, named a remontoir escapement. recently invented by a Mr. Dent, of London, which he thinks will make all our church but this new clock of Messrs.
 Sherry & By- with persulphate of iron. ram's is equal to any in Europe.
-The churches save money by paying for good workmanship instead of losing it by buying cheap clocks, to deceive time and all the parish."
-Better have no clock in a church or steeple, than a
+The churches throughout our country can be furnished with of the value of sugar by the taste, smell, speclocks that will keep time, if they choose to cific gravity, moisture, and general appearsave money by paying for good workmanship instead of losing it by buying cheap clocks, to deceive time and all the parish."
+Better have no clock in a church or steeple, than a poor one.